 Chunky flakes of smoked haddock fillet, encased in a creamy and pungent mustard sauce, wrapped up in flakey puff pastry.

 I’ve taken one of Great Britain best-loved dishes, the classic Cornish pasty, and made my own fishy version.
-Gone is the traditional mince beef and turnip interior to be replaced with smoked haddock, young baby spinach, and a punchy mustard sauce.
+Gone is the traditional minced beef and turnip interior to be replaced with smoked haddock, young baby spinach, and a punchy mustard sauce.

-The traditional Cornish pasty is a dish has been around for centuries and was first made popular by miners who use to take it underground for something to snack on.
-Because of its shape and size it fits easily into a miners pocket and could be wolfed down without any cutlery….a quick and handy meal.
-Apparently they would heat it up on a spade over a candle, not ideal food preparation conditions.
+The traditional Cornish pasty is a dish that has been around for centuries and was first made popular by miners who use to take it underground for something to snack on.
+Because of its shape and size, it fits easily into a miners pocket and could be wolfed down without any cutlery….a quick and handy meal.
+Apparently, they would heat it up on a spade over a candle, not ideal food preparation conditions.
 I wonder what environmental health would say…no wonder their life expectancy was so short.

 Just get your puff pastry in the shop for this.
 You could make your own but who’s got the time for all that folding, turning and resting?
-Making the real deal is a real labour of love and if you’ve got half the day to spare than it’s worth the trouble.
+Making the real deal is a real labour of love and if you’ve got half the day to spare then it’s worth the trouble.
 Most of us simply don’t have the time though.

 Luckily there’s some really good puff pastry available in the shops these days.
 Make sure you read the back of the packet though.
 You looking for a pastry that’s been made with real butter, not margarine or vegetable fat.
 There’s a massive difference in taste, texture….and price.
 Puff pastry that’s been made with butter is much richer, more flakey, and has a much better flavour.

 I really wanted to use smoked Finnan Haddock in my pasty.
-It’s a traditional Scottish haddock that’s cold smoked over peat and green wood.
+It’s a traditional Scottish haddock that’s cold-smoked over peat and greenwood.
 I looked everywhere for it and tried 3 different fishmongers but all to no avail.
 If you can get your hands on some it would be ideal for this recipe because it’s lightly smoked with a very subtle flavour.

-In the end I just used some undyed smoked haddock and you should too because its more natural than the dyed haddock.
-Apparently they just add the dye to make it look more smoked.
+In the end, I just used some undyed smoked haddock and you should too because it’s more natural than the dyed haddock.
+Apparently, they just add the dye to make it look more smoked.

-I’ve used both loads of times and i don’t think there is any difference in the flavour but I doubt the dye does anything for the nutritional content.
+I’ve used both loads of times and I don’t think there is any difference in the flavour but I doubt the dye does anything for the nutritional content.